abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 * **CORRECT**: Application Service methods should be unit of work (transactional).
 ABP's [Unit Of Work](Unit-Of-Work.md) system makes this automatic (even without need to add `[UnitOfWork]` attribute for the Application Services).
 * **CORRECT**: [Authorization](Authorization.md) should be done in the application layer.
 Here, it is done by using the `[Authorize]` attribute.
 * **CORRECT**: Payment (an infrastructure service) is called to charge money for this operation (Creating an Organization is a paid thing in our business).
+* **CORRECT**: Application Service method is responsible to save changes to the database.
 * **CORRECT**: We can send [email](Emailing.md) as a notification to the system admin.
 * **WRONG**: Do not return entities from the Application Services.
 Return a DTO instead.